mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 docmost_redis_dbnumber: ''
 ```

 Make sure to replace `YOUR_REDIS_SERVER_HOSTNAME_HERE` with the hostname of your Redis server.
-If the Redis server runs on the same host as Docmost, set `localhost`.
+If the Redis server runs on the same host as GoToSocial, set `localhost`.

 ### Configure a storage backend